AndtekVO/lynth/README.md

 ## Credits

-This project was inspired by Robin Sloan's rnn-writer, and is powered by [TensorFire](https://tenso.rs/) and [CodeMirror](https://codemirror.net/).
-It's built by [Kevin Kwok](https://twitter.com/antimatter15), Guillermo Webster, Anish Athalye, and Logan Engstrom.
+This project was inspired by Robin Sloan's rnn-writer, and is powered by [SynapseGL](http://synapsegl.network/) and [CodeMirror](https://codemirror.net/).
+It's built by [Kevin Kwok](https://twitter.com/antimatter15), Guillermo Webster, Anish Athalye, Logan Engstrom and [Ian Andtek](http://andtek.pro)